Carbon-Plated Shoes Cut In Half, Explained and Lab-Tested

 Different lengths of carbon plates visible on shoes cut in half: partial at the heel (up), partial at the midfoot (centre), full-length (down)

 The longer the plate, the higher the rating for torsional rigidity.
 Obviously.
-With shorter plates (for example, just at the heel), this might mean less pop during the ride, as well as less stability.
+With shorter plates, this might mean less pop during the ride, as well as less stability.
 Trail shoes usually have non-full-length plates like the one in the example above (shoe in the middle) as brands tend to use forked carbon-fibre plates in trail running shoes.

 For the most comprehensive overview of foams in running shoes, read our insanely detailed guide on foams